How to manage and conserve resources

 Reserves are known about in the course of mineral exploration.
 Some exploration is done by governments, in order to assess the wealth of a nation; some is done by mining companies.
 If the demand is high, companies will be encouraged to step up their explorations, in order to find more reserves.
 Thus the quantity in known reserves, is not necessarily the maximum.
 As present stocks run out, more reserves will be discovered.
 Eventually, miners discover fewer and fewer reserves, which leads one to conclude that their maximum is close to being reached.
-It is believed that fossil oil has reached such a stage.
+It is believed that fossil oil has reached such a stage, known as "peak oil".

 See also the table of resource

 In the course of the evolution of our biosphere, sudden changes have happened, testing the planet's resilience.
 Although punctuations of mass extinctions have occurred, the planet as a whole has survived.
 It is important to know how nature evolved resilience, because it affects the management of resources and would also be applicable to other situations like businesses.